HaimengBai/431slides/class_21/README.md

 9. Reposted the [answer sketch to the Extra A Assignment](https://github.com/THOMASELOVE/431homework/blob/master/Extra_A/extra_A.pdf), with a complete answer for Question 3.

 10. I edited section 30.19 of the Course Notes to correct a typo and provide a more detailed answer to the final three questions posed there.
-I also corrected a typo in section 32.7.
+I also corrected a typo in section 32.7, and showed the actual results that the `dig` option should influence in `saifs.ci` as part of section 29.8.